 Procedures for each participant to follow:

 At each business meeting of the General Assembly and Board and all meetings at which resuscitation science is discussed, each participant must disclose all relationships that could pose a direct or indirect conflict of interest.
 For most meetings, this can be done at the time of introductions.
 The Association will keep written records of these disclosures via the minutes.
 At large meetings, this disclosure can be accomplished by speakers forwarding a conflict of interest disclosure form to the meeting organizers before the meeting.
 A listing of the participants with their commercial relationships (commercial entity and type of relationship) will appear in the agenda/program for the meeting.
+At large conferences where resuscitation science is discussed, a disclosure slide should be projected for every speaker (presenter or participant) during the entire time they speak.

 Each participant will abstain from any vote in which the individual has a relationship that could pose a direct and indirect conflict of interest.
 Such abstentions will be recorded in the minutes.

-Each participant will bring conflict of interest concerns or issues to the Chair(s) of for investigation and resolution.
+Each participant will bring conflict of interest concerns or issues to the Chair(s) of the relevant group for investigation and resolution.
 If the issue involves a Chair, the issue will be raised with the other (Co-)Chair or the Vice-Chair.

-Whenever possible, an individual with a substantial relationship to a particular topic or area should not be selected to lead a group to serve as a reviewerrelated to that topic.
-The Co-Chairs will review the disclosures ofto ensure that any commercial relationships are understood and that potential conflicts are limited and manageable.
+Whenever possible, an individual with a substantial relationship to a particular topic or area should not be selected to lead a group related to that topic, to serve as an evidence reviewer or writing group member for that topic, or as a representative from a task force or CEE/SAC related to that topic.
+The Co-Chairs will review the disclosures of those proposed for such roles to ensure that any commercial relationships are understood and that potential conflicts are limited and manageable.
 This shall not prevent an individual with a substantial relationship regarding a topic from contributing to the discussions and deliberations on that topic, provided the individual has disclosed the relationships during that meeting.

 At least annually, each participant must complete a disclosure form (attached), and updated it if substantive changes occur.
 The Co-Chairs will review the forms.
 Co-Chairs or Chairs and Vice-Chairs will review each other’s Co-Chair’s form.
 Difficult issues that cannot be handled by the Chairs will be brought to the whole group for discussion and resolution.
+If required, advice can be sought from the COI cochairs.

+Further COI information can be found at ilcor.org under COI guiding principles

 Notes: